 What are the enhancements of the new TgForce 3D over the previous model?

-- The new TgForce 3D sensor sample each axis at 1600Hz (x, y & z) and transmit by Bluetooth the peak values for all axis and the 3D vector.
+- The new TgForce 3D sensor sample each axis at 1600Hz (x, y & z) and transmit wirelessly the peak values for all axis and the 3D vector.
 This provides better accuracy and enables the calculation of the 3D resulting vector.

 - The new sensor can store up to 30 000 steps in internal memory.
 It is now possible to run without carrying the iPhone.